DiamondLightSource/ADOdin/etc/tools/odin_acquisition/README.md

 Run one or more test eiger + odin acquisitions

 positional arguments:
-  pv_stem               The Eiger pv stem e.g. BL04I-EA-EIGER-01
+  pv_stem               The Eiger PV stem e.g. BL04I-EA-EIGER-01
-  parameter_list        Comma separated pairs of acquistion period and number
+  parameter_list        Comma separated pairs of acquisition period and number
                         of images.
 Separate pairs with whitespace e.g.
                         0.005,100 0.02,10
   filepath              Path to data directory